Pravesh-Sudha/100-Days-of-Code/README.md

 - Creating and Updating a pipeline
 - Connecting Jenkins with Docker

+### Day 40: Jenkins Course By CodeWithNana
+- What is Jenkins?
+- Creating Multibranch with Git
+- Jenkins Pipeline Tutorial
+- Configure Build Tools in jenkins
+- Trigger Jenkins Build Automatically

 ... continue updating log for each day ..._

 ## Connect